 Fund for Undergraduate Scholarly Experiences (FUSE)

 The Fund for Undergraduate Scholarly Experiences grants support faculty-mentored undergraduate student research and creative activity.
 Grants of up to $2,500 per student are available to UNO undergraduates who will be enrolled through fall semester 2013.
+Fall applications are due October 15, 2013 and spring applications are due February 4, 2014.
 For more information about FUSE grants please visit the FUSE web site.

 The Midwest Political Science Undergraduate Research Conference

 This Midwest Political Science Undergraduate Research Conference brings students together from midwestern colleges and universities to present and discuss their research in a professional environment.
 The conference applauds the research efforts of students and the commitment of faculty to broaden traditional classroom learning and illustrate how research enhances critical thinking, problem-solving, and communication skills.
-The date and location of the 22nd Annual Midwest Political Science Undergraduate Research Conference will be posted as soon as that information is released.
+The date and location of the 23rd Annual Midwest Political Science Undergraduate Research Conference will be held at Park Univeristy in Parkville, MO.
+The date of the conference will be posted as soon as that information is released.

 Research & Creative Activity Fair